benfogle/crossenv/README.rst

    *same version* as Build-python.
 3. The cross-compiling toolchain used to make Host-python.
 Make sure you set PATH correctly to use it.
+4. Any libraries your modules depend on, cross-compiled and installed somewhere Cross-python can get to them.
+For example, the ``cryptography`` package depends on OpenSSL and libffi.

 Installation